 Proper oral hygiene can help children keep their baby teeth for as long as they’re needed.
 Leaving it up to the children is likely not the best strategy.
 New encourages parents to monitor brushing with fluoride toothpaste — at least twice daily — for two minutes each session.
 Daily flossing is also important, as it removes plaque before it has the chance to harden onto the teeth.
 The child’s dentist can provide help in teaching proper technique.
 (Source: https://www.tolleydental.com)

 As recommended by Glendale Dental, a fluoride dental rinse can help improve oral health, especially for children who live in cities that don’t add fluoride to the drinking water.

 Children can be seen by their dentist as early as the first tooth to get acquainted, become accustomed to dental examinations and develop a relationship of trust with the dentist.
 Parents should also set a good example of keeping up with their own home care, get the right baby equipment from BabyMonitorsRev.com and schedule dental visits.

-Dental cleanings and exams twice a year or more often if recommended can also prevent problems.
+Childrens Dental Cleaning and exams twice a year or more often if recommended can also prevent problems.